HelseID/HelseID-Public/docs/reference/claims_and_scopes.rst

 Organization Number claims
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-HelseID provides two main groups of claims relating to organization identificators from Enhetsregisteret.
+HelseID provides two main groups of claims relating to organization identifiers from Enhetsregisteret.

-The first group is related to use of norwegian enterprise certificates (virksomhetssertifat) for authenticating the client.
+The first group is related to use of Norwegian enterprise certificates (virksomhetssertifikat) for authenticating the client.
 This includes all claims prefixed with the namespace ``helseid://claims/client/ec/``.

 The second group are claims indicating the organization numbers independent of the mechanism used to derive them.
 This includes ``helseid://claims/client/claims/orgnr_parent`` and ``helseid://claims/client/claims/orgnr_child``.